Skip to content

 1. Price approaches major level β†’ Watch Daily High, Weekly POC, or major Fibonacci level

-Example: Price hits Daily High β†’ Volume Oracle shows 2.5x volume spike β†’ price rejects = confirmed resistance
+Example: Price hits Daily Low β†’ Volume Oracle shows Accumulation regime (green, 70%) β†’ price bounces = confirmed volume support at level

 Janus Atlas + Harmonic Oscillator (Momentum at Levels)